linkerd/website/linkerd.io/content/2/getting-started/_index.md

 install` into `kubectl`, the Linkerd control plane resources will be added to your cluster and start up.

-Depending on the speed of your internet connection, it may take a minute or two for your Kubernetes cluster to pull the Linkerd images.
+Depending on the speed of your cluster's Internet connection, it may take a minute or two for your Kubernetes cluster to pull the Linkerd images.
 While that is happening, we can validate the installation by running:

 ```bash
 linkerd check